wuxxin/infra-shared/docs/scripts.md

 ## `dnssec_gen.sh`

-This script generates DNSSEC KSK private and public keys (Anchor Data) and outputs them to STDOUT as JSON.
+Generates DNSSEC KSK private and public keys (Anchor Data) and outputs them to STDOUT as JSON.

 Usage: